 Historically one of the most elusive aspects of Bertoldo’s practice is the process he followed between design and production.
 While there are certainly “Bertoldian” stylistic elements that unify his statues, medals, reliefs, and statuettes, the works are at times markedly dissimilar in their execution.
 Having no known workshop of his own, it seems that the sculptor enlisted other Florentine artists to realize his designs.
 This theory is supported through documents and inscriptions on the objects themselves.
 Adriano Fiorentino, for example, cast Bellerophon Taming Pegasus, a statuette after Bertoldo’s design, and his concept for the frieze on the facade of the Medici Villa in Poggio a Caiano was rendered in terracotta by the della Robbia workshop.
 In addition, Andrea Guacialoti cast the medals commemorating the Pazzi Conspiracy for Lorenzo de’ Medici from Bertoldo’s model.
 By displaying these objects together for the first time at the Frick, the exhibition will elucidate the dynamic role of Bertoldo as a designer and collaborator.
 Extensive technical analysis has been conducted on almost every work included in the display, the first comprehensive campaign ever undertaken on the sculptor’s artistic output.

-Major support for the exhibition is provided by the Robert H. Smith Family Foundation, Mrs. Daniel Cowin in honor of Ian Wardropper, The Melanie and Matthew McLennan Foundation, and Margot and Jerry Bogert.
-Additional funding is generously provided by The Andrew W. Mellon Foundation, Dino & Raffaello Tomasso, the Samuel H. Kress Foundation, Dr. Stephen K. Scher and Janie Woo Scher, the Malcolm Hewitt Wiener Foundation, and Daniel Katz.
+Major support for the exhibition is provided by the Robert H. Smith Family Foundation, Mrs. Daniel Cowin in honor of Ian Wardropper, Margot and Jerry Bogert, and The Melanie and Matthew McLennan Foundation.
+Additional funding is generously provided by The Andrew W. Mellon Foundation, Peter D. Pritchard, Dino & Raffaello Tomasso, the Samuel H. Kress Foundation, Dr. Stephen K. Scher and Janie Woo Scher, the Malcolm Hewitt Wiener Foundation, and Daniel Katz.

 A major scholarly catalogue, published with D Giles Ltd, will accompany the exhibition.
 This is the first book on Bertoldo in more than twenty-five years and only the third ever to focus on the artist, following James David Draper’s Bertoldo di Giovanni, Sculptor of the Medici Household: Critical Reappraisal and Catalogue Raisonné (1992) and Wilhelm von Bode’s Bertoldo und Lorenzo dei Medici: die Kunstpolitik des Lorenzo Il Magnifico im Spiegel der Werke seines Lieblingskünstlers Bertoldo di Giovanni (1925).
 After a general essay that will examine Bertoldo’s life, artistic development, and creative process, the thirteen essays in the Frick’s catalogue will be divided into four sections: thematic, object-based, technical, and document-based.
 Full catalogue entries will be provided for every object in the show and a complete documentary appendix will reproduce all the known archival materials related to Bertoldo’s life and artwork (more than 100 documents, many published for the first time).
 In addition to the exhibition curators, such esteemed scholars as Peter Bell (Cincinnati Art Museum), Francesco Caglioti (University of Naples Federico II), James David Draper (Metropolitan Museum of Art), Caroline Elam (Warburg Institute, London), Scott Nethersole (The Courtauld Institute of Art, London), Neville Rowley (Staatliche Museen zu Berlin), and Ilaria Ciseri (Museo Nazionale del Bargello, Florence), among others, will contribute to the catalogue.
 The fully illustrated publication will be by far the most substantial text on the artist ever produced.